 The SKIL drill press is perfect for the woodworker who requires better precision than handheld drills can offer.

-The Skill drill press has laser precision, which means that you achieve consistency every single time.
+This tool has laser precision, which means that you achieve consistency every single time.
 The X2 2-Beam Laser and the depth adjustment level create precise alignment capabilities in the material.

 The five speeds of the machine give you a nice degree of control over the drilling and increase the versatility of the product.

 The 570 to 3,050 RPM speeds help you cut even, clean holes through plastic, wood, metal, and other materials.
-You’ll be able to work with bigger diameter bits while cutting and woodworking since the 3320 drill press can easily manage them.
+You’ll be able to work with bigger diameter bits while cutting and woodworking since the 3320 press tool can easily manage them.